 Wet suits are a type of protective clothing often used by surfers, scuba divers, and swimmers.
 They might be made from neoprene or latex rubber and may feature zippers on the side so that you can easily take them off.

 Wet suits work by trapping a thin layer of water between your skin and the suit.
-This layer acts as an insulation against cold temperatures outside, but can cause chafing if not cared for properly.
-In this article we discuss about do you get wet in a wet suit and how to stay dry in a wetsuit.
+This layer acts as insulation against cold temperatures outside but can cause chafing if not cared for properly.
+In this article we discuss do you get wet in a wet suit and how to stay dry in a wetsuit?

 Do You Get Wet In A Wet Suit

 The question of whether someone gets wet in a wetsuit is rather easy to answer.
 If the wetsuit is not leaking, then there will be no water inside it.
 However, if the suit has leaks or tears, then water might leak into it.

 Purpose Of Wetsuit